Peter Barnes (entrepreneur): Sky Trust proposal

 Barnes' Sky Trust proposal is based on the idea that each and every American owns the sky as if it were a common asset.
 Barnes has stated the goal of Sky Trust would be to "promote climate stability by: limiting the amount of carbon that can be put into the atmosphere; allowing the free market to set a price on the right to emit carbon; collecting revenue from those who buy those rights; and returning earned revenue to the owners of the sky."

-The Sky Trust was originally proposed as a report from the Washington, D.C.-based Common Assets Project of which Barnes is the founder.
-The idea behind the proposal was originally inspired by the Alaska Permanent Fund; a fund that pays Alaskan dividends for what if effectively natural resource rent.
+The Sky Trust was originally proposed as a report from the Washington, D.C.–based Common Assets Project of which Barnes is the founder.
+The idea behind the proposal was originally inspired by the Alaska Permanent Fund; a fund that pays dividends to residents of Alaska, derived from what is essentially natural resource rent.

 The "trust" Barnes hopes to create is more than an idea, but an actual legal entity.
 The trust's mission is multi-pronged: